simple-dmrg/simple-dmrg/python-cheatsheet.rst

     if __name__ == "__main__":

-So if we want to use the finite sytem algorithm, we can (assuming our source tree is in the ``PYTHONPATH``, which should typically include the current directory)::
+So if we want to use the finite system algorithm, we can (assuming our source tree is in the ``PYTHONPATH``, which should typically include the current directory)::